uwctri/SchedulingCalendar/readme.md

 Publish for distribution

-Note: We assume Windows with WSL in the publish script, drop the "WSL -e" if on linux
+Note: We assume Windows with WSL in the publish script, drop the "WSL -e" if on linux.
+You may need to install 'zip' via your package manager.

 ```sh
 npm run publish